NAV on 2019/09/16

 Old Mutual Unit Trust Managers (RF) (Pty) Ltd.

-Old Mutual Investors comment - Sept 18
+Old Mutual Investors comment - Jun 19

-It invests in shares across all sectors of the stock market, focusing predominantly on the Top 100 blue chip shares.
+It invests in shares across all sectors of the stock market, focusing predominantly on the Top 100 blue-chip shares.
 The fund aims to achieve its performance objectives through well-researched and superior share selection.
-The structure of the fund is derived from OMAM's disciplined and research-based process.
+Derivatives may be used for efficient portfolio management purposes.